Russell Brand: Personal life

-Brand lives in Henley-on-Thames.
-He is a lifelong supporter of the West Ham United football club.
-As of 2019, he is a vegan.
+Brand is an avid supporter of West Ham United.

 Relationships

 Brand first met American singer Katy Perry in mid-2009 when she filmed a cameo for his film Get Him to the Greek, although the cameo was cut from the film.
 They began dating after meeting again at the 2009 MTV Video Music Awards in September.
-The two became engaged on New Year's Eve 2009 during a holiday in India, and married there on 23 October 2010 in a Hindu ceremony, near the Ranthambhore tiger sanctuary in Rajasthan.
+The two became engaged on New Year's Eve 2009 during a holiday in India and married there on 23 October 2010 in a Hindu ceremony near the Ranthambhore tiger sanctuary in Rajasthan.
+On 30 December 2011, Brand filed for divorce, citing irreconcilable differences.
+Their divorce was finalised in July 2012.

-In October 2011, Brand and Perry announced via Twitter that they had switched to a vegan diet after watching the documentary Forks Over Knives which explores ways that plant-based diets can reduce risks for cardiovascular disease and other chronic conditions.
-On 30 December 2011, Brand filed for divorce, citing irreconcilable differences, which was finalised in July 2012.
-Perry's July 2012 autobiographical documentary, Katy Perry: Part of Me, revealed that conflicting career schedules and Perry not feeling ready to have children led to the end of their marriage.
+Perry's July 2012 autobiographical documentary, Katy Perry: Part of Me, showed the couple having conflicting career schedules and Perry not feeling ready to have children.
 Perry later said in an interview that Brand did not like the idea of her "being the boss" of things, and that the last time she had heard from him was on 31 December 2011, when he text-messaged that he was divorcing her.

 Days after his divorce was finalised, Brand said in an interview with Howard Stern that he was extremely in love with Perry, but after marrying her realised "this isn't really working out ...
-I was really, really in love with her, but it was difficult to see each other ... it mostly didn't work for practical reasons."
+I was really, really in love with her, but it was difficult to see each other ... it mostly didn't work for practical reasons".
 While Stern pressed for details, Brand declined, saying: "I don't want anything to hurt her.
 She's younger than me, she's a young woman and she's beautiful and she's sensitive and I care about her deeply."
-Brand, who married Perry without a prenuptial agreement, was eligible to claim half of the estimated $44 million she earned during their marriage, but declined.
+Brand, who married Perry without a prenuptial agreement, was eligible to claim half of the estimated $44 million she earned during their marriage but declined.